Your Practice. Your Way.

 • Consider timing of announcements and transfers

-• Establish realistic timeline for complete transition
+• Establish a realistic timeline for complete transition

 • Prepare for potential pushback from former employer